SBcodeMaster/subtitle2textConverter/README.md

 Usage:

-    sub2text.py [-h] [-s FILE] [-f FOLDER]
+    sub2text.py [-h] fileLocation [-d DEST]

     Convert a single subtitle file OR Enter a folder path to convert all subtitles in it

+    positional arguments:
+    fileLocation          Complete FileDirectory or filename,(Enclose it inside quotations " ")

     optional arguments:

-    -h, --help                  show this help message and exit
+    -h, --help            show this help message and exit -d DEST, --dest DEST  File location for output files (Enclose it inside quotations " ")
-    -s FILE, --file FILE        Complete Filepath and filename
-    -f FOLDER, --folder FOLDER   Folder/Directory/ Location of subtitle files